 - Get featured in local business listings (e.g. Trip Advisor).
 These will help to identify your website as a local solution and ensure its categorised in the relevant service section.

 - Optimise your titles, meta descriptions and URLs on the landing pages relevant for the local search.
 If they don't exist, then go ahead and create them.

-BIAS is a digital agency providing solutions to businesses that need to increase their online visibility and boost sales.
-No matter the type or popularity of your website, our team of experienced SEO consultants can help.
+Digital BIAS is a digital agency providing solutions to businesses that need to increase their online visibility and boost sales.
+No matter the type, or popularity of your website, our team of experienced SEO consultants can help.
 Book yourself a free first consultation here.